YASH-MOHARIR/MojiMatch-Kiro/README.md

 ### Quick Start

-1. **Find MojiMatcher** in a Reddit post - you'll see a custom splash screen with an engaging challenge message
+1. **Find MojiMatcher** in a Reddit post - you'll see a custom splash screen with a personalized challenge message
-2. **Click "🎮 I Accept the Challenge!"** button to launch the game in full-screen mode
+2. **Click "🎮 I Accept the Challenge!"** button to launch the game in full-screen webview mode
 3. **Choose a difficulty level** from the main menu (Easy, Medium, Hard, or GOD)
 4. **Watch the 3-2-1-GO countdown** as the game starts with audio beeps
 5. **Find the matching emoji** between two cards before time runs out
 6. **Click/tap the matching emoji** on either card (works on both desktop and mobile)
 7. **Build combos** for bonus points and time extensions
-8. **Compete** on leaderboards with the Reddit community
+8. **Compete** on leaderboards with the Reddit community using your Reddit username

 ### Detailed Instructions